 The pelvis consists of the right and left hip bones (coxal or pelvic bones) joined with the sacrum.
-Anteriorly the hip bones meet to form the pubic symphysis.
-Posteriorly the hip bones unite with the sacrum to form the sacroiliac joints.
-Together, this structure forms a basin-shaped ring called the bony pelvis or pelvic girdle that functions as the connection between the axial and the appendicular skeleton.
+Anteriorly, the hip bones meet to form the pubic symphysis.
+Posteriorly, the hip bones unite with the sacrum to form the sacroiliac joints.
+Together, this structure forms a basin-shaped ring called the bony pelvis or pelvic girdle that connects the axial and the appendicular skeleton.

 Each hip bone consists of three bones: the ischium, ilium, and pubis.
 The Ilium is the physically largest of the three pelvic bones.
 It is located superiorly relative to the pubis and ischium.
 It is composed of a wing-shaped portion called the superior ala along with the inferior body.
 The rim of the superior ala is called the iliac crest.
 Anteriorly this crest ends at the anterior superior iliac spine and posteriorly at the posterior superior iliac spine.
 Inferior to these ends will be their inferior equivalents.